fracture/http/README.md

 ###Basic request initialization

-While initializing a new `Request` instance manually is possible, for the instance to be fully prepared, it require several additional steps.
-For this reason it's better to use the `RequestBuider`, that will those steps:
+While initializing a new `Request` instance manually is possible, for said instance to be fully prepared, it require several additional steps.
+To simplify this process, you should use `RequestBuider`, which will perform all of those steps:

 ```php
 <?php